 Name: Executed by: Elizabeth F. Napoli Executive Director for the Guam Housing Urban Renewal Authority

 Signature: Signature:

-Title: Date:
+Title: - Date:

 Company Name:

 Date:

 Contractor's Certification

 l, , ce rtify that I am the

-/T:4I_0\ , of the Corporation, Partnership or Sole
+/T:4la\ , of the Corporation, Partnership or Sole

-Proprietorship named nt,who signed (Name of Signatory)
+Proprietorship name at,who signed (Name of Signatory)

-hehip: that said contract was duly signed for and in hehalf of said
+the ship; that said contract was duly signed for and in behalf of said

-· · hip; that said contract was duly signed for and in behalf of said authority of its governing body, and is within the scope of its
+· · authority of its governing body, and is within the scope of its

-corporate powers. , , , , , , , , , , , , , , , , , , , additionly c gog 202,,
+corporate powers. , , ,

-(Corp. orate Seal)
+(Cor porate Seal)

-(00.50 rate ocar, Signature of person affixing the Corporate Seal
+() porate coa., Signature of person affixing the Corporate Seal

 Funds Certified By: Controller Date:

 Grant No. Project Number Amount